 Microsoft has discovered what can be classified as a Phishing-as-a-Service (PHaaS) group, dubbed - BulletProofLink, BulletProftLink, and Anthrax.
 The group offers phishing email services including hosting and email management to cyber-gangs.

-As ransomware attacks surge globally, Australians are choosing PC Matic's application whitelisting to proactively stop ransomware.
+As ransomware attacks surge globally, Australians are choosing PC Matic's application allowlisting to proactively stop ransomware.
 PC Matic announced technical and sales support for its business product line, PC Matic Pro and PC Matic MSP, during Australian business hours.
-"Our mission is to protect the world from ransomware, and Australians understand that application whitelisting is a critical element in any security stack to proactively stop ransomware," said Rob Cheng, CEO and Founder of PC Matic.
+"Our mission is to protect the world from ransomware, and Australians understand that application allowlisting is a critical element in any security stack to proactively stop ransomware," said Rob Cheng, CEO and Founder of PC Matic.
 Explore the difference between application allowlisting and application control

 CISA has released Trusted Internet Connections 3.0 Remote User Use Case guidance for goverment agencies.
 The Remote User Use Case provides federal agency users with guidance on how to apply network and multi-boundary security for agencies that allow remote users on their networks.
 Recent guidance also includes cybersecurity awareness with regards to ransomware attacks, network defense practices and best practices to prevent cyber-threats.
 Federal Agency Ransomware Protection.